gin66/ScientificColorMaps/README.md

 let colorMap = ScientificColorMaps.batlow
 ```

-## Color
+## Color Representation
 Each color is represented as tuple of three float values as red, green and blue.
+Each Float is in the range 0 to 1

 ## List of Color palettes
 Every color palette offers 256 colors
 `ScientificColorMaps.palettes() -> [ScientificColorMaps]`

 ## List of Color palettes with categories
-Every color palette offers 100 categories
+All color palettes, which offer in addition 100 categories
 `ScientificColorMaps.categorizedPalettes() -> [ScientificColorMaps]`

 ## API of ScientificColorMaps